smec-ethz/tatva/README.md

 ## Dense vs Sparse

-A unique aspect of `femsolver` is that it can handle both dense and sparse matrices.
+A unique aspect of `tatva` is that it can handle both dense and sparse matrices.
 This is achieved by using the library `sparsejac` that allows automatic differentiation of a functional based on a sparsity pattern.
 This significantly reduces the memory consumption.
 For more details on how the automatic differentiation can be done using sparsity pattern, please check the link below:

 - ![Paper](https://arxiv.org/html/2501.17737v1)</br>
 - ![Github: sparsejac](https://github.com/mfschubert/sparsejac)</br>